mrmasterplan/rwklevelfiles/editor/README.md

 ## How to make RWK levels with this tool:

-To start with, you will need to grab the tiles from the game.
-The tiles are not included in this project because they are proprietary artwork from raptisoft.
-This tool includes a function, called the fuzzer, to automatically grab all relevant tiles from the game.
-You only need to execute it once, so go ahead and do that now:

-    npm run start
-    # on the prompt type f

-Now you have all the tiles.
-You can open the Tiled editor and open the tileset definitions that are saved under `resources\tilesets`.

-It is recommended that you set Tiled to snap everyting to the grid.
+It is recommended that you set Tiled to snap everything to the grid when working tile layers.
 Do this under view>Snapping>Snap to grid.

 Next create a new map in Tiled.
 Make sure to select
 - orientation:orthogonal